-DES Daughters: Research Trends 1970s to 2023
+DES Mothers and Daughters: Research Trends 1970s to 2025

 Overview

-Major topics addressed in these journals include:
+Major topics addressed in published research include:

 • Endometriosis and infertility